-In support of its goal to expand access to health data to improve outcomes, in 2016 the US Department of Health and Human Services (HHS), Office of the National Coordinator for Health Information
+In support of its goal to expand access to health data to improve outcomes, in 2016 the US Department of Health and Human Services (HHS), Assistant Secretary for Technology Policy and Office of the National Coordinator for

-Technology (ONC) introduced the creation of the Trusted Exchange Framework and Common Agreement (TEFCA) as part of the 21st Century Cures Act.
-In early 2022, ONC and the Sequoia Project, the Regional Coordinating Entity selected implementation, published the Trusted Exchange Framework, Common Agreement version 1 and several Standard Operating Procedures (SOPs), that set the foundation for implementation.
-Roadmap for future FHIR support was also released.
+Health Information Technology (ASTP/ONC) introduced the creation of the Trusted Exchange Framework and Common Agreement (TEFCA) as part of the 21st Century Cures Act.
+In early 2022, ASTP/ONC and the Sequoia Project, the Regional Coordinating Entity selected for implementation, published the Trusted Exchange Framework, Common Agreement version 1 and several Standard Operating Procedures (SOPs), that set the foundation for implementation.
+A Roadmap for future FHIR support was also released.